jatofg/nawa/README.md

 easier are included (e.g., SHA-1/2 hasing, password hashing, hex encoding, base64 encoding/decoding, date/time format conversions,
 default page generation, content type guessing, string splitting)
+- Set up request filters to forward files and block or authenticate requests.
+- Request handling may take place using multiple threads exploit
+multi-core CPUs.

 More features will come.
 For the full documentation, have a look at:
 [TBA]

 ## Example

+A QSF app consists of:

+- A simple config file with properties concerning the behavior of the application, and
+- A shared object file containing the application itself.

 For a simple QSF app:
 [TBA]

+The path to the object file is included in the config file, and QSF will take care of setting everything up and starting the app.
+You can run it like this:

+`$ qsfrunner config.ini`

+Of course, it is also possible to start it as a systemd service.

 ## Building